Nationwide Pet Insurance Review: A Detailed Look

 I completed the process for both of my pets—a 2-year-old female Pomeranian mutt and 5-year-old male cattle dog—to see what my monthly price would be.

 I also looked at the costs for cats and dogs in other combinations and broke down the cost per plan in the following chart.
-All prices are listed as the cost per month at the time of enrollment.
+All prices are listed as the cost per month.

 |Major Medical||Whole Pet||Whole Pet with Wellness|